07 May / Drugs and SDGs a Guide for NGO

 At Dianova we are pleased to see how the effort we make regarding the implementation of the UNGASS recommendations.
 As well as the contribution to SDGs is heading in the right direction.
 We are deeply committed to doing this job well as shown in a report (published July, 2018).
 Specifically, on the implementation of the recommendations of the UNGASS outcome document in all areas of the network’s activities.
 Please download report here.

-We share the conviction of UNODC that working together, we can make a greater contribution towards better drug policies and a more sustainable world.
+Finally, we share the conviction of UNODC that working together, we can make a greater contribution towards better drug policies and a more sustainable world.
 For this reason, we congratulate them on the publication.
 And we encourage all organisations and people to commit to it and to move forward together.